 But perhaps we are confusing the nature of the term “rational”, with something like “sane” or “acceptable” or “appropriate”.
 These are value-laden, normative terms.
 You’re a “right-thinking” or “sane” person, we might say, to expect that your pencil will not suddenly turn into an inflatable raft, or your girlfriend to suddenly turn into a cucumber.
 This is clearly an appeal to a psychological state, rather than a reasoned worldview.
 So, perhaps there is something to what Hume was suggesting.
 In which case, our task is to figure out what sort of irrational beliefs are also acceptable or appropriate to have, and on what sort of standard we would base this distinction between acceptable and unacceptable irrational beliefs.
 The alternative, is that we need to rationally account for expectation, which is to say, justify induction, in order to count inductive inferences among the rational set of beliefs, and escape the pit of irrationality we seem to be sliding into.

-That justification will be the subject of my next post.
+That justification will be the subject of my next post on Induction (if it ever comes).